 Here’s a video I made about this cue card:

 Part Three Questions

-In part 3 of the IELTS speaking test, you often encounter questions about age as relating to many topics.
-You may be asked about children and technology, or children and society.
+In part 3 of the IELTS speaking test, you often encounter questions about age and how it relates to many topics.
+You may be asked about children and technology or children and society.
 However, here we will look at more specific questions relating to childhood:

 Q: Do you think people often idealise their childhoods?